mohammedterryjack/quran/README.md

 - ✅ Get arabic verses of Quran to display
 - ✅ get audio of quran in hafs (mishary), warsh (jazari), hamza (sufi)
 - ✅ Get tanakh for cross-referencing
-- get ramban commentary for commentary of tanakh
 - get ahmad zaki translation of quran
 - ✅ get aisha bewley translation of quran
+- get kabballah>sefer yetzira in hebrew and english from sefaria

 ### Backend AI / NLP (python3)
 - ✅ store each verse of quran in arabic and parallel english (csv)